Predrag Savović: Career

 Savović grew up playing for Partizan Belgrade, Beovuk, and IVA Zorka Pharm Šabac.
 He moved to the American NCAA even though he was well into his twenties.
 Undrafted, he signed with the National Basketball Association's Denver Nuggets in 2002, for whom he played during the 2002-03 NBA season, making him one of only few European players at guard position by that time that made a transition from NCAA to NBA without being drafted.
+He only played in 27 NBA games, totaling 83 points, 25 rebounds and 22 assists.
+Savović' final NBA game was played on April 2, 2003, in a 75 - 83 loss to the New York Knicks where he played for nearly 5 minutes and had no stats other than three missed field-goals.

-Last five years of his professional basketball career he has been an important member of Bilbao Basket, a member of ACB League in Spain until his retirement in 2009.
+For the last five years of his professional basketball career, he has been an important member of Bilbao Basket, a member of ACB League in Spain until his retirement in 2009.